 Michaela, a native Swede, moved to the U.S. after graduating high school to attended George Mason University where she obtained a B.A. in Marketing and Business Management.

-Years later, he came to the realization that those around him, including himself, needed hope, restoration, and motivation.
-Sergio’s ambition to spread this message moved him to begin speaking to small groups in family homes and working in inner-city communities.
-What started as small discussions has now become speaking engagements in larger venues, businesses, non-profits, schools, and correctional facilities.
-He is known for his message of empowerment and motivation.
-His personal story inspires many across the nation to arise, dream big, and live a life without fear and limitations.
+Years later, he came to the realization that those around him, including himself, needed hope and motivation.
+Sergio’s ambition and charisma to spread this message moved him to begin speaking to small groups in family homes and working in inner-city communities.
+What started as small discussions then became facilitating programs in underserved communities, correctional facilities, and implementing impactful programs in the DC metro area and beyond.
+Sergio’s personal story inspires many across the nation to arise, dream big, and live a life without fear and limitations.

 Thomas A. Werner

 Tom advises the organization on sustainability strategies in order to establish new, and maintain existing, connections.
 He also assists in the hands-on preparation of proposals and research.
 He has been involved in the substance abuse issue since 2013, advocating on the need for closer collaboration and coordination among the many organization who have very good, but overlapping, programs in order to have a greater more effective impact on resolving the substance use problem.
 He advises a number of other organizations involved in programs benefiting society as a whole, and especially youth.
 Thomas is a graduate of the U.S. Naval Academy and Rensselaer Polytechnic Institute, then, Naval Military Service, Private Sector and Federal Government Management Positions, and Hands-on Development of Commercial Web sites.

 Chantal is currently a Junior at the George Washington University majoring in International Affairs, with a concentration in International Economics and a minor in Spanish.
 Chantal has past experience working at the Embassy of Brazil and DLA Piper LLP, one of the world’s largest law firms, this summer.
 She is very interested in public policy and youth international development.